The Department of Mathematics and Statistics offers:

 Many of our graduates have gone on to earn a Ph.D. in mathematics, statistics, operations research, or computer science.
 Community college teaching is a popular career choice of our graduates.
 Others have obtained industrial employment with professional titles such as operations research analyst, software engineer, or statistical programmer.

 If you have a bachelor's degree or are about to obtain one in mathematics or a related field and are interested in a master's degree in mathematics, please consider applying to UNCW.
-I encourage you to contact me by phone (910-962-3384) or email (karlof@uncw.edu) if you have any questions about our program or about any special circumstances you might have.
+I encourage you to contact me by phone (910-962-7635) or email if you have any questions about our program or about any special circumstances you might have.
 I look forward to hearing from you.

 Sincerely,